MicrosoftDocs/defender-docs/defender-for-iot/enterprise-iot.md

 Extend Microsoft Defender for IoT's security features to include enterprise IoT devices.
 Add the enterprise IoT security feature to your existing Microsoft Defender for Endpoint license, and view related alerts, vulnerabilities, and recommendations for IoT devices in Microsoft Defender.

-Defender for IoT seamlessly integrates with Microsoft Defender portal and Defender for Endpoint to both discover IoT devices and provide security value, including purpose-built alerts, recommendations, and vulnerability data.
+Defender for IoT seamlessly integrates with the Microsoft Defender portal and Defender for Endpoint to both discover IoT devices and provide security value, including purpose-built alerts, recommendations, and vulnerability data.

 :::image type="content" source="media/enterprise-iot/eiot-architecture.png" alt-text="The architecture showing the use of enterprise IoT":::